1200wd/bitcoinlib/docs/_static/manuals.caching.rst

 Caching
 =======

-Results from queries to service providers are store in a cache database.
+Results from queries to service providers are stored in a cache database.
 Once transactions are confirmed and stored on the blockchain they are immutable, so they can be stored in a local cache for an indefinite time.

 What is cached?